-Scale and fiscal stability-though periodically threatened-permitted the continuation, and in some cases growth, of pioneering programs, acclaimed both in the region and often copied nationally.
+Scale and fiscal stability-though periodically threatened-permitted the continuation, and in some cases growth, of pioneering programs for children and families, acclaimed both in the region and often copied nationally.
 In addition, the late 1980s and early 1990s were a period in which a variety of new programs were begun, sometimes being spun-off, other times ending as funds dried up.
-These programs included a "Host Home" foster-care service for emotionally disabled children, a "Phone Pal" program linking senior-center members with "latchkey" children-those at home alone after school-and an after-school program provided on school premises.
+These programs included a "Host Home" fostercare service for emotionally disabled children, a "Phone Pal" program linking senior-center members with "latchkey" children-those at home alone after school-and an after-school program provided on school premises.